Mike van Beijnen

-Mike Johannes Hendrikus Josephus van Beijnen (born 7 March 1999) is a Dutch professional footballer who plays as a right-back for RBC Roosendaal.
+Mike Johannes Hendrikus Josephus van Beijnen (born 7 March 1999) is a Dutch professional footballer who plays as a right-back.

 Career

 Youth career

 Born in Breda, Van Beijnen played youth football for SAB, The Gunners, RBC, Willem II, PSV, and NAC Breda, before moving to Spanish club Barcelona B in June 2019, signing a two-year contract with a €100 million release clause.
 Van Beijnen, the stepson of Frenkie de Jong's agent, Ali Dursun, was part of the deal that sent De Jong to Barcelona as a gesture from the club towards Dursun.

 Gençlerbirliği

 Van Beijnen moved to Turkish club Gençlerbirliği in January 2020, six months after arriving in Barcelona and without making any appearances for the Catalan side.
 He made his professional debut on 19 July 2020, appearing as a substitute in the Süper Lig.

 Fortuna Sittard

 In August 2020, Van Beijnen returned to the Netherlands, signing for Fortuna Sittard.
 He made his debut for the club – which was also his debut in the Eredivisie – on 5 December 2020 in a 3–2 win over Willem II, coming on as a substitute in the 72nd minute for Emil Hansson.

 In August 2021 he moved on loan to Den Bosch.
 He scored his first professional goal for the club on 22 October 2021, opening the score in a 3–3 away draw against Dordrecht.